polocto/Web-Technologie/Objects.md

 > Admin case

-If the admin leave the conversation and if there's is no other admin he will have to design another user as the admin.
+If the admin leave the conversation and if there's is no other admin the older user in the conversation will be designate.
 If there is no other user there's no admin define (!! the conversation will not be active anymore but only readable)

 ### Suppress a Channel
 ---